-The Truth About Mortgage Refinancing Revealed By Alabama Mortgage Expert
+The Truth About Mortgage Refinancing Revealed by Alabama Mortgage Expert

 Birmingham, Alabama based Mortgage Broker Andrew Gagliano reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give Alabama residents all the facts about mortgage refinancing so they can make an educated decision when obtaining a mortgage.

-Birmingham, AL -- (ReleaseWire) -- 01/31/2011 -- It seems like everyone in Alabama is jumping on the mortgage refinancing bandwagon.
+Birmingham, AL -- (ReleaseWire) -- 01/30/2012 --It seems like everyone in Alabama is jumping on the mortgage refinancing bandwagon.
 Maybe you're thinking about it yourself?
 After all, with rates as low as they are, the promise of lowering your monthly payments, sometimes significantly, is a great attraction for many homeowners.

 But before you sign on the dotted line, there are a few things you should know about the way refinancing works so you don’t make a mistake that could wind up costing you big time.